 I started making these cupcakes years ago, it was another Delicious magazine recipe.
 They’re a lovely alternative to mince pies, lighter too, whilst still getting that mincemeat hit.
 If you’re not a fan of mince pies, but like dried fruit and the gentle spices of mincemeat, these cupcakes could be your perfect option.
 They’re really simple to make, and you can decorate them however you’d like, they don’t have to be fancy.

 I’m not a fan of brandy, or anything alcoholic near my sugar fix to be honest.
 Chocolate and liqueur?
 Bleugh.
 Boozey trifle?
 Wrong-diddley-wrong.
 Your taking two perfectly good things and completely spoiling them.
 In my humble opinion.
 However.
-When I first made these cupcakes I was making them as a gift, so figured I’d shove in the brandy as per the recipe since they weren’t for me (I’m a totally selfish cook btw).
+When I first made these cupcakes I was making them as a gift, so figured I’d shove in the brandy as per the recipe since they weren’t for me (I’m a totally selfish cook by the way).
 I did have a little old taste test though.
 And by jove, these are better with the brandy buttercream.
 I promise.
 It’s only a subtle flavour, but it lends itself exceptionally well to the mince pie cakes.

 If you have to take a sweet bite anywhere this Christmas, you can’t go far wrong with these cupcakes.
 I actually made them for my kids’ teachers and TAs.
 Four teachers and three TAs, I made a box for each class which is possibly a bit cheap, but at this time of year any saving is a bonus!

 4 large eggs

 - Preheat your oven to 180C (fan 160C/gas 4), and line a muffin tray with cupcake cases (Christmas theme optional – but preferable).